ISO Rating

 What is an ISO Rating?

-ISO stands for Insurance Services Office - a for-profit corporation that analyzes municipal fire protection efforts in US communities through its “Public Protection Classification” (PPC) program.
-ISO analyzes a variety of data using its Fire Suppression Rating Schedule (FSRS) - a manual used in reviewing the fire- fighting capabilities of individual communities.
-The schedule measures the major elements of a community's fire suppression system and develops a numerical grade called a Public Protection Classification, more commonly referred to as an ISO Rating.
+ISO, or the Insurance Services Office, is a for-profit organization that evaluates municipal fire protection efforts across U.S. communities through its Public Protection Classification (PPC) program.
+ISO uses its Fire Suppression Rating Schedule (FSRS) — a manual that assesses the firefighting capabilities of individual communities.
+The schedule evaluates key components of a community's fire suppression system and assigns a numerical grade, known as the Public Protection Classification, commonly referred to as the ISO Rating.

 How does the ISO rating affect residents?